 - Here are the slides from my dissertation defence on 7 April 2017.

 - Here are the slides from my talk on The (Subcomplete) Maximality Principle and Resurrection Axiom at the European Set Theory Conference, 2017.

 - Here is the Subcomplete forcing, trees and generic absoluteness paper posted on arXiv, joint work with Gunter Fuchs.
-(Submitted)
+(Under Review)

 - Here is the Split Principles, Large Cardinals, Splitting Families and Split Ideals paper posted on arXiv, joint work with Gunter Fuchs.
 (Submitted)

 - Here is my PhD dissertation On Subcomplete Forcing.